 The reality:

-The numbers are intimidating, but some different assets and funds can be utilized to pay for senior living monthly costs that many people aren’t aware of.
+The numbers are intimidating, but some alternative assets and funds can be utilized to pay for senior living monthly costs that many people aren’t aware of.
 Personal funds such as stocks, bonds, social security benefits, and pensions are traditionally how many people pay for senior living costs.

-How Can I Pay for Assisted Living With No Money?
+How Can I Pay for Assisted Living with No Money?
 Resources You May Not Know About to Cover Typical Senior Living Costs

-If personal funds have already been used or are non-existent, there are other resources available to cover the costs, including:
+If personal funds have already been used or are nonexistent, there are other resources available to cover the costs, including:

-• Reverse mortgages
+- Reverse mortgages

-• Long-term care insurance
+- Long-term care insurance

-• VA Aid and Attendance Care
+- VA Aid and Attendance Care

-Keep reading to learn more about if you or your family member(s) may be able to use one or more of these resources to cover senior living costs.
+You or your family member(s) may be able to use one or more of these resources to cover senior living costs.

 Reverse Mortgage